 - They have the opportunity to further their knowledge of the rules and regulations that govern trade measurement in Canada.

 The activity of overseeing the work of authorized service providers is less costly and time-consuming than inspections and therefore allows Measurement Canada to redirect its freed-up resources to areas that require more intervention.

 Who is eligible to become accredited or registered by Measurement Canada?

 Each program has special eligibility criteria.
 Generally speaking, most incorporated companies in Canada, the United States and Mexico are eligible.

-- Contact your local Measurement Canada office or visit the Authorized Service Providers section of Measurement Canada's website at www.mc.ic.gc.ca to obtain an application form.
+- Contact your local Measurement Canada office or fill out an application form.

 - Submit the application form and applicable fees to Measurement Canada.

 Measurement Canada will then review your application.
 If it's accepted, local Measurement Canada personnel will meet with your organization to determine the next steps.http://www.ic.gc.ca/eic/site/mc-mc.nsf/eng/lm03960.html#Question7